syncfusion-content/blazor-docs/blazor/diagram/connectors/events.md

 ## ConnectorCreating event

-* [ConnectorCreating](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_ConnectorCreating) helps to define default properties of connector.
-Connector creating is triggered  when diagram is initialized.
-In the Connector creating event, we can customize the connector properties.
+* The [ConnectorCreating](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_ConnectorCreating)helps to define default properties of the connector.
+The connector creation is triggered when the diagram is initialized.
+In the Connector creating event, customize the connector properties.

 ```cshtml
 @using Syncfusion.Blazor.Diagram